dwilliams-github/homepage/client/src/text/resume.md

 [Computational Experience](#computer)
 ========================

+- Experience with the use and integration of a variety of chemistry toolsets and platforms, including MarvinBeans (ChemAxon), OpenEye, RDKit, NWChem, PyMOL, Percepta, GROMACS, AmberTools, and MOE
+- Proficient in more than a dozen computer languages, including Python, R, c++, and SQL
+- Responsible for numerous applications in numerical computing developed for a wide range of research roles
 - Broad experience with the practice and theory of data science using a variety of techniques and platforms, including multiple regression, maximum likelihood, decision trees, and neural networks
--  Experience with a variety of chemistry toolsets and platforms, including MarvinBeans (ChemAxon), OpenEye, RDKit, GROMACS, Amber, and MOE
--  Proficient in multiple computer languages, including Python, R, Javascript, c++, and SQL
-- Responsible for numerous applications in numerical computing developed for a wide range of research roles
-- Extensive experience with full-stack web development including modern tools and practices
+- Firsthand experience with full-stack web development, including front-end implementations with React, Redux, jQuery, CSS, and SVG, with backend implementations with Python, perl, Node.js, SQL, MongoDB, and Boto
 - Direct experience with a wide range of computer hardware and operating systems, old and new
-- Experience with high-performance computing, containers, AWS, run-time environments, embedded computer systems, and high-speed data acquisition
+- Familiar with high-performance computing, containers, run-time environments, and system design

 [Education](#education)
 =========